 The examination is often, but not always, requested as part of the fact-finding process and is conducted by a VA-designated health care provider.
 The C&P examiner’s purpose with a C&P exam is to evaluate and quantify the extent of the disability a veteran has claimed.

-If you are asked to attend a C&P Exam, it is critical that you appear for it.
-Failure to do so without a very good reason may be a reason to deny your disability claim.
-The VA needs to gather the necessary information in order to decide whether you in-fact have a service-connected disability and, if you do, what the extent of the disability is.
+If you are asked to attend a C&P Exam, it is critical that you appear.
+Failure to do so without an excellent reason may be a reason to deny your disability claim.
+The VA needs to gather the necessary information to decide whether you have a service-connected disability and, if you do, what the extent of the disability is.
 Quantifying the extent of the disability is how disability ratings decisions are made, and those ratings determine how much your disability payments will be.

-Thus fully participating in a C&P examination, if requested as part of your disability claim process, is critical to a successful completion of your disability claim process.
+Thus fully participating in a C&P examination, if requested as part of your disability claim process, is critical to successfully completing your disability claim process.

-How long does it take to get a decision after C&P exam?
+How long does it take to get a decision after the C&P exam?

 After your C&P examination, the examiner will prepare a report on their findings.
-This C&P exam paperwork includes the examiner’s review of your medical history file as well as their conversations with, and examination of, you, and their conclusions.
+This C&P exam paperwork includes the examiner’s review of your medical history file, their conversations with you, and examination of you and their conclusions.

 The VA estimates that veterans will receive a decision on their disability claim within a few months of the C&P examination.
 Individual cases will, of course, vary.
-Sometimes if a veteran has multiple types of disability that would trigger the need for multiple C&P examinations with medical professionals in specific specialities.
+Sometimes a veteran might have multiple types of disability that would trigger the need for multiple C&P examinations with medical professionals in specific specialties.
 Also, some conditions require more finessed evaluation than others.
 Loss of a limb may be relatively straightforward; PTSD is a much more nuanced evaluation.

-You will not get the C&P examination report directly, but instead it will be added to your VA disability claim file for review and decision based upon the entirety of your file.
+You will not get the C&P examination report directly.
+Instead, it will be added to your VA disability claim file for review and decision based upon the entirety of your file.
 You can, however, get a copy of the final report by contacting the nearest VA office.

 Is it possible to appeal the results of a C&P exam?